Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Additional Ablation Studies

 \subsection{Ablation Study on Motion Modeling}

 In this section, we perform ablation studies on \ourmethod{}'s motion model for a more comprehensive set of design choices than those presented in the main paper.
-Table \ref{table:ablation_objmotion_extended_perseq} and Figure \ref{fig:ablation_objmotion_full} show that ablating camera-pose optimization (row 2) worsens the metrics, but does not result in qualitative deterioration of the scene reconstruction.
+Table \ref{table:ablation_objmotion_extended_perseq} and Figure \ref{fig:ablation_objmotion_full} show that ablating camera-pose optimization (row 2) worsens the metrics but does not result in qualitative deterioration of the scene reconstruction.
 This suggests that the ARKit camera poses used to initialize $\mathbf{G}^{t}_{0}$ (Equation \ref{eq:camera}) are already reasonably accurate.
-Changing the deformation field from \ourmethod{}'s neural blend skinning (NBS) function to the SE(3)-field used in HyperNeRF \cite{park2021hypernerf} (row 3) further worsens the metrics, most likely due to the minor artifacts that appear in the foreground reconstructions.
+Changing the deformation field from \ourmethod{}'s neural blend skinning (NBS) function to the SE(3)-field used in HyperNeRF \cite{park2021hypernerf} (row 3) further worsens the metrics, which are reflected in the minor artifacts that appear in the foreground reconstructions.
 Removing the deformation field entirely (row 4) also worsens the results, as our method now has to explain each object's (non-rigid) motion solely via its rigid, root-body poses.
 As a result, this ablation can only recover coarse object reconstructions that fail to model moving body parts such as limbs.
+Ablating PoseNet-initialization of root-body poses (row 5) is just as detrimental, resulting in noisy appearance and geometry and sometimes even failed object reconstructions (see \textsc{Dog 1} sequence in Figure \ref{fig:ablation_objmotion_full}).